Contact us for more information about the group that interests you.

 Location: Maui, HI

-What to expect: High-volume s/n in shelter clinic setting.
+What to expect: High-volume s/n in shelter clinic and MASH settings.

 Mission: Non-profit veterinary outreach program combining community service and veterinary mentorship to bring free veterinary services to underserved rural communities where poverty and geographic isolation make regular veterinary care inaccessible.

 Locations: Vary depending in scheduled clinics.
 Include Washington State, Arizona, North Dakota and South Dakota.